Jason White (American racing driver): Craftsman Truck Series

 White made his first few starts in the Craftsman Truck Series in 2001, racing in seven events.
 He ran the No. 86 NWTF Ford in six races.
-His first career start came at Mesa Marin, where he had an impressive sixteenth-place run.
-He then followed that up with a 13th-place run at Martinsville, which would end up being his best career finish.
-He had one other top-20 for the team: an 18th at Pikes Peak.
+His first career start came at Mesa Marin, where he had an impressive sixteenth place run.
+He then followed that up with a thirteenth place run at Martinsville, which would end up being his best career finish.
+He had one other top-twenty for the team: an eighteenth at Pikes Peak.
 Later in the year, White made a one-race start for Troxell Racing.
 His run in Kansas resulted in a 36th-place finish, the last place truck.

 White only made two starts in 2002.
 First, he ran the No. 0 Loni Richardson-owned Chevrolet at Texas, finishing 22nd.
 Then, he joined the Ware Racing Enterprises team at Kentucky.
 However, he only managed 34th after electrical problems.

 White would make two more starts in 2003, running 30th at Dover (running the No. 35 Ford) and 35th at Kansas (running the No. 93 Troxell Racing vehicle).
-He did not finish either event and would turn to the Busch Series for his attention, as he had not raced in the series since.
+He did not finish either event and would turn to the Busch Series for his attention.

 In 2007, White was scheduled to run two races with MB Motorsports along with sponsor GunBroker.com, but resulted in a one-race deal at Daytona.
 In April, it was announced that White would run the rest of 2007 season in the No. 7 for Pennington Motorsports with sponsorship from Hooters Energy Drink.
 For 2008, White joined SS-Green Light Racing and brought along GunBroker.com as a sponsor and had a fair, but uneventful season, which placed him in a Toyota for one race.
 In 2009, White signed up with GunBroker Racing to drive a full-season in the No. 23 GunBroker.com Dodge Ram.
-White scored his season best finish at Kansas in May, placing in the top 10.
-White also led 86 laps at the O'Reilly 200 at Bristol Motor Speedway but finished 14th after a late pit stop.
-In September, White had his career best qualifying effort and career best finish of 3rd at Las Vegas Motor Speedway.
+White scored his season best finish at Kansas in May, placing in the top-ten.
+White also led 86 laps at the O'Reilly 200 at Bristol Motor Speedway but finished fourteenth after a late pit stop.
+In September, White had his career best qualifying effort and career best finish of third at Las Vegas Motor Speedway.
 For 2010, White and GunBroker moved to SS-Green Light Racing, where they started off the season on a high note by winning the pole for the NextEra Energy Resources 250 at Daytona International Speedway.
-White had his best season to date, grabbing 3 top fives and 7 top 10s en route to finishing 10th in points.
+White had his best season to date, grabbing three top-fives and seven top-tens en route to finishing 10th in points.
 White and GunBroker.com left SS-Green Light Racing at season's end and moved to the upstart Joe Denette Motorsports.
-However, White and JDM struggled to a 15th-place finish in points, and White and GunBroker left to form their own team for 2012.
+However, White and JDM struggled to a fifteenth place finish in points, and White and GunBroker left to form their own team for 2012.